 Mr Yellow’s debt agreement administrator proceeds to pay a dividend.
 The amount of the dividend to XYZ would normally have been $3,000, however as there is only a $2,000 debt remaining, XYZ is paid $2,000 and the balance is distributed amongst the other creditors.
 XYZ receives no further dividends.

-Ms Grey owes $5,000 to ZZZ Loans Ltd, secured on a vehicle valued at $1,000.
+Ms Grey owes $5,000 to ZZZ Loans Ltd, secured by a vehicle valued at $1,000.
 There are 50 weekly payments of $100 remaining to be paid under the contract.
 Ms Grey maintains these payments during the term of the debt agreement.

 Additionally a monthly dividend of $100 is paid to the secured creditor pursuant to the debt agreement.
 The debt is paid in full after 40 weeks.